 Consequently, the parenting element no longer exists and many Aboriginal children grow up without adequate guidance about behavior or values.
 It simply never occurs to the available birth parent or parents that all these roles must now be adopted by them.
 In other words, not only for the family of urban-based dialysis treatment victims; and in terms the rest of the world takes for granted, many traditional Aboriginal children today receive no parenting whatsoever.
 Albeit with a different historical path, urban Aboriginal children are in much the same position, with criticized parents claiming this is “culture”; which clearly it is not.

 Because no government department is aware of this yawing gulf in the Aboriginal nurturing environment, there has been no provision of appropriate reorientation services which would anyway only be successful if delivered by a traditional person of a common-language group and of the appropriate sub-section (malk).
 Currently, due to ideological and legalistic definitions, anybody claiming some vague link to Aboriginality can qualify for such a role, even though they have no prerequisite cultural knowledge, language or status.
 This is a formula for disaster.

 Generally, the first intimation that dialysis (or whatever medical treatment) family children are not coping with the geographical transition, is non-achievement in school.
 But because school teachers prosaically know that remote area education has been dysfunctional since 1978, measurable performance is not anticipated anyway.
-Teachers have very low expectations of Aboriginal advancement and few bother to explore workable approaches.
+NT teachers have very low expectations of Aboriginal advancement and few bother to explore workable approaches.